Bugra-sahin1/Restaurant-order-menu/README.md

-## Database Setup
+## Security Note
-Database credentials are intentionally removed for security reasons.
+Database credentials and real database names are omitted.
+Prepared statements are used to prevent SQL injection.